Russia at the 2017 World Games

-Russia competed at the World Games 2017 in Wroclaw, Poland, from 20 July 2017 to 30 July 2017.
+Russia competed at the World Games 2017 in Wrocław, Poland, from 20 July 2017 to 30 July 2017.
 Russia has competed at the World Games since 1993, following the dissolution of the Soviet Union in 1991.

 For Russia, the 2017 World Games were the most successful by number of medals and by medal weight.
 Russian sportspeople won 28 gold medals, 21 silver medals and 14 bronze medals, surpassing the previous record made in 2005 World Games in Duisburg, Germany.